nycu-acm/DetailSemNet_OSV/README.md

 ## Conclusion

 In this paper, we introduce **DetailSemNet**, a novel model for Offline Signature Verification (OSV) that emphasizes local patch features in Structural Matching, a shift from traditional holistic approaches. **DetailSemNet** also incorporates the Detail-Semantics Integrator (DSI) to enhance structural matching, effectively capturing detailed and semantic aspects.
-Our results demonstrate that \textbf{DetailSemNet} outperforms existing methods in both single-dataset and cross-dataset scenarios, highlighting its strong generalization capability and potential for real-world application.
+Our results demonstrate that **DetailSemNet** outperforms existing methods in both single-dataset and cross-dataset scenarios, highlighting its strong generalization capability and potential for real-world application.
 These findings indicate the effectiveness of combining the DSI module with Structural Matching in OSV models, positioning **DetailSemNet** as a significant advancement in forensic technology.

 ## Environments